Species Spotlight: Dogtooth Tuna

 Sportquest Holidays top three recommended destinations where you stand a really good chance of a true specimen are as follows –

-Dogtooth Tuna can be very tricky to locate and then even harder to land.
+Dogtooth Tuna can be very tricky to locate and then even harder to land so one vital part is strong braided lines.
 As long as you have patience and dedication the rewards are there.
 You need to be prepared to lose more ‘Doggies’ than you can land, this mental attitude will stand you good when fishing for them.
-Be ready for physical pain as the most common way of targeting them is by jigging and this alone is a very demanding way of fishing.
+Be ready for physical pain as the most common way of targeting them is by high speed jigging and this alone is a very demanding way of fishing.
 Put this in the mix of actually hanging on to one of these fish then you will find yourself breathless and sometimes even in tears.
 We go more in-depth on jigging techniques in this handy blog which can be seen here.

 Have you ever been fishing for the Dogtooth Tuna?
 Is this species on your list of fish to catch?
 If it is, and you’re ready to experience a big game fishing trip like no other, contact us or call 01603 407596 today and we’ll make your dream a reality.